 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Where did the German Eck family come from?
+When did the Eck family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Eck family history?The name Eck evolved in ancient Germany in the state of Bavaria.
 It is a patronymic name.
 Patronymics are derived from the given name of the father of the bearer.
 Names derived from the name of the mother of the bearer, which are less common, are called metronymic names.
 Patronymic names were generally formed from traditional, German given names, rather than the names of saints or biblical figures, as is the custom in many other European cultures.
 Eck comes from the Germanic personal name Eckhart.
 The name Eck is a short form of this Germanic personal name, which is derived from the Old German word "ecka," which means "corner" or "edge."
 Thus, the original bearer of this name resided at the edge of a settlement or on the corner of a street.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Eck include Eck, Ecker, Ecke, Ekker, Eker, Ekert, Ekke, Eckher, Eckherr, Echer, Eckermann and many more.